imagej/imagej.github.io/pages/Marker-controlled_Watershed.md

 [Mathematical morphology](:Category:Mathematical_morphology "wikilink")'
 %}{| |style="vertical-align:top" |![Marker-controlled flooding on the
 gradient image of the blobs
-sample.](Watershed-flooding-markers-blobs-gradient.gif
+sample.](/images/pages/Watershed-flooding-markers-blobs-gradient.gif
-"Marker-controlled flooding on the gradient image of the blobs sample.")
+"Marker-controlled flooding on the gradient image of the blobs sample.")"
 |}

 ## Introduction